Your Office Sucks? Here are 6 Realistic Ways to Fix it.

 5. Use an all-in-one task management system

-such as the number one Productivity Software ClickUp to ease the every-day time and task management to the whole team or even company.
+The number one Productivity Software ClickUp to ease the every-day time and task management to the whole team or even company.
+The key features include:

-To make sure such management software is implemented correctly so your open office doesn’t suck, follow these tips:
+To make sure such management software is implemented correctly, follow these tips:

 6. Give people the right amount of perfect silence

 With Luxafor Active Noise Cancelling Headphones, noisy open-office is not a problem anymore.
 The key features include: